The Craft Bitters Revival: How Artisanal Bitters Came Back

 What is the craft bitters revival?

 The craft bitters revival is the resurgence of small-batch, artisanal cocktail bitters that began in the mid-2000s and continues today.
-For decades only a few brands survived — Angostura, Peychaud's, and Fee Brothers among them — and most bars kept a single dusty bottle.
+For decades only a few brands survived: Angostura, Peychaud's and Fee Brothers among them.
+Most bars kept a single dusty bottle.
 As the craft cocktail movement rediscovered pre-Prohibition drinks, demand for bitters exploded, and a wave of new producers began making aromatic, orange, and wildly experimental bitters by hand.
 Today dozens of independent makers sell hundreds of expressions, turning bitters from an afterthought back into an essential.

 Why did cocktail bitters almost disappear?